GagMirz/haldi/docs/contribution.md

 2. Clone your fork locally.
 3. Create a new branch for your changes.
 4. Add your changes
-4. Update documentation accordingly.
+5. Update documentation accordingly.
+6. Add changes to changelog
 <!-- TODO: Add this section once tests are available -->
 <!-- Write unit tests for your code (see [Tests](#tests)).  -->
-5. Push your changes to your fork on GitHub.
+7. Push your changes to your fork on GitHub.
-6. Create a Pull Request (PR) in the project repository, providing a clear description of your changes and linking to any relevant issues or discussions.
+8. Create a Pull Request (PR) in the project repository, providing a clear description of your changes and linking to any relevant issues or discussions.

 ## Reporting Enhancement Requests

 If you would like to request a new feature or suggest an enhancement for this project, please follow these steps:

 1. **Search for existing enhancement requests**
-   Before submitting a new enhancement request, please check the [existing issues](https://github.com/GagMirz/haldi/issues) to ensure your idea hasn't already been suggested.
+   Before submitting a new enhancement request, please check the [existing issues](https://github.com/GagMirz/haldi/issues) or [planning kanban Todo column](https://github.com/users/GagMirz/projects/1) to ensure your idea hasn't already been suggested.
 This helps to avoid duplicates and keeps the project organized.

 2. **Create a new issue**
    If you don’t find an existing request, create a new issue by clicking on the "New issue" button in the [Issues section](https://github.com/GagMirz/haldi/issues).